 * Funding is based on receipt of federal funds to ADE.
 If funding is decreased, a proportional decrease will be made to all awardees.
 All funding is contingent upon receipt of federal funds.

-21st CCLC Grant Application, Guidance & Resources available in Word Document Format on 21st CCLC website.
-(Writing process may begin.)
+January 2, 2024 | 21st CCLC Grant Application, Guidance & Resources available in Word Document Format on 21st CCLC website. |

-Grant Application, and mandatory Forms available online in the ADE Grants Management System (GME) accessed via the ADEConnect Portal (Online Submissions may begin.)
+January 22, 2024 | Grant Application, and mandatory Forms available online in the ADE Grants Management System (GME) accessed via the ADEConnect Portal (Online Submissions may begin.) |

-Grant Application, an mandatory Forms are DUE online in Grants Management System (GME) by 11:59 PM
+March 4, 2024 | Grant Application, and mandatory Forms are DUE online in the ADE Grants Management System (GME) by 11:59 PM |

-Official State Board of Education Approval-formal announcement of Grant Awards
+June 24, 2024 | State Board of Education Official Approval Announcement of Grant Awards |

 The term “eligible entity” means a local education agency (LEA), community-based organization, Indian tribe or tribal organization (as such terms are defined in section 4 of the Indian Self-Determination and Education Act), another public or private entity, or consortium of 2 or more such agencies, organizations or entities.

-Each 21st CCLC Program Application may serve only the students of one qualifying school (Site), and each 21st CCLC Original award under that Application is Site-specific.
+Each 21st CCLC Application may serve only the students of one qualifying school (Site), and each 21st CCLC Original award under that Application is Site-specific.
 Applications for 21st CCLC funding must be made under the District (Lead Fiscal Agent) with the school (Site) operates under.

 If an “eligible entity” (per the paragraph above) is not the school site’s District, then the entity must apply under a District (Lead Fiscal Agent) for 21st CCLC funding for a specific Site or Sites within the District as a Participating Member Eligible Entity.